-Prior Authorization - Approval in advance to get certain drugs that may or may not be in your formulary.
-Some drugs are covered only if your doctor or other network provider gets "prior authorization" from us.
+Prior Authorization - Approval in advance to get certain drugs.
 Covered drugs that need prior authorization are marked in the formulary.

 Quality Improvement Organization (QIO) - A group of practicing doctors and other health care experts paid by the Federal government to check and improve the care given to Medicare patients.